 image by Marco Verch (CC BY 2.0)

-A lavalier mic is a tiny microphone attached to a person’s lapel, collar or some other clothing article close to their mouth.
+A lavalier mic is a tiny microphone close to the mouth and attached to a person’s lapel, collar or some other clothing article.
 It was engineered for use in theater, television and public speaking engagements, where the voice needed to be amplified without a microphone on a stand or in hand.

 Originally, the lavalier mic was designed with a wire that connected to audio recording gear, which could be hidden by clothing.
 While this type of lapel mic is still in use, there are wireless lav mics that use a radio frequency transmitter (attached to the person) that sends audio to the camera or other recording equipment.